darkowlzz/s3-versioning-logging--/docs/design.md

   account).
 * Target bucket(s) is/are obtained from (env var).
-* All the buckets are iterated one-by-one and versioning and logging is enabled in each one of them.
+* All the buckets are iterated one-by-one and versioning and logging is enabled in each one of them, considering `IGNORE_BUCKETS` list.
 * This is run frequently at a given time to ensure all the buckets (including newly created buckets) have logging and versioning enabled as per the requirements for consistency.